hubbardgroup/hubbardgroup.github.io/people.md

 _GitHub:_ [wilsoncai1992](https://github.com/wilsoncai1992)<br/>

 <a name="jeremy-coyle"></a>__Jeremy Coyle__<br/>
-_Biography:_ Jeremy Coyle is a Ph.D. candidate of Biostatistics at UC Berkeley.
+_Biography:_ Jeremy Coyle is a Ph.D. candidate in Biostatistics at UC Berkeley.
 His research interests include cross-validation, resampling estimators, and optimal treatment parameters.
 Jeremy has applied machine learning methods to a variety of applications, including stove use monitoring, treatment assignment